abhishekpanigrahi1996/distil-blog/blog.md

 ## Beyond Sparse Parity

-We extend our analysis to training Transformers on real-world datasets.
-We show that we can formalize a curriculum via measuring the behavior of a teacher's predictions through n-grams.
+The benefit of an implicit curriculum extends beyond sparse parity.
+In the following, we look at training Transformers on real-world datasets, where the implicit curriculum takes the form of n-grams.
+We show that the model provides n-gram signals for an increasing n, suggesting that the model gradually learns longer dependencies through training.

-More formally, we show the following 3 observations on BERT training on wikipedia and books dataset.
+ Specifically, we show the following 3 observations on BERT- style masked prediction on wikipedia and books dataset.

-- We observe a 3-phase training in models, where the **second phase marks a phase transition** that shows sharp drop in training loss.
-Models with higher attention heads train faster.
+- We observe a 3-phase training in models, where the **second phase marks a phase transition** that shows a sharp drop in training loss.

-- We can  measure the change in behavior of the models across the phases through the dependence of their predictions on **n-gram** neighboring context.
-We observe inflection points in the model's dependence on **3-gram** neighboring context during the second phase, after which the model transitions to using longer **n-gram** context for predictions.
+- Motivated by observations on PCFG, we  measure the change in behavior of the models across the phases through the dependence of their predictions on **n-gram** neighboring context.
+We observe (see middle figure below) inflection points in the model's dependence on **3-gram** neighboring context during the second phase, after which the model transitions to using longer **n-gram** context for predictions.
 We call this an **n-gram curriculum**.
-- We show that due to implicit n-gram curriculum, progressive distillation from a bigger model can help a smaller model train faster.

-We conduct extensive experiments with BERT/GPT on PCFGs, that are generally used as synthetic testbeds to understand real-world datasets, and explain our findings on real-world datasets.
+## More details on the n-gram curriculum on PCFGs

+Here, we dive a little deeper into our experiments on the n-gram curriculum.
+We use PCFGs as our synthetic testbed and discuss in the setting of BERT training.
+PCFGs represent a simplistic synthetic setup primarily designed to capture hierarchical relationships between words in a sentence.
+BERT models are trained with masked language modeling, where they are trained to predict masked words in a given sentence.
+For example, given an input 'The [mask] ran away', the model is expected to infer plausible completions for [mask], such as 'cat'.
+We refer interested readers to appendix D.1 and D.5.1 for more details in our paper.

+One important concept in natural language processing is **n-grams**, which is defined as co-occurring ``n’’ words in natural language.
+For example, ``The cat’’ and ``ran away’’ are examples of 2-grams.

+To optimally perform a masked prediction task on PCFGs, a model must leverage all possible dependencies that the masked word can form with other words under the PCFG-defined structure.
+In the above example, the model should use the likelihood of different words that can form a 4-gram with “The __ ran away”.
+However, because of the hierarchical nature, one would expect the model to learn to use shorter n-grams first, and transition slowly to using longer n-grams, which we confirm empirically.

+**The probe - Perturbing n-grams:** A model that has learned to connect long-range dependencies among words via capturing higher ``n’’-gram structure can be robust to removing words in the shorter ``n’’-gram context surrounding the [mask] position.

+We measure the robustness of the model’s output to removal of '`n’’-gram tokens through a measure called M_{robust}.
+Specifically, we quantify the change in the model’s predictions via total variation distance, measured before and after removing n-gram tokens for varying values of n.
+We find that the middle phase—corresponding to the sharp phase transition in the model's loss—marks an inflection point in the model’s robustness behavior.
+Prior to this inflection, the model’s output is highly sensitive to the removal of 3-gram tokens, indicating a reliance on local dependencies.
+After the inflection point, robustness against lower n-gram removal sharply decreases, suggesting that the model begins leveraging longer-range contextual information rather than short-range dependencies.

+Thus, the curriculum is defined in terms of the prediction dependencies on neighboring n-gram context words.
+We refer to the transition from short to long n-gram dependencies as the implicit n-gram curriculum, and connect the success of progressive distillation to such curriculum.

+**Progressive distillation can be effectively performed with just 2 checkpoints:** To further support the idea that the underlying curriculum drives the success of progressive distillation, we revisit our experiments where we try to utilize only two checkpoints.
+In particular, we show that successful progressive distillation can be achieved by utilizing just two teacher checkpoints: one corresponding to the inflection point, and another corresponding to the final trained teacher.
+This finding is consistent with our observations on sparse parity tasks.

+## Interesting future directions